orchidtexture/blockchain101/README.md

 ## Background knowledge

-How confortable are you with the following concepts?
+How comfortable are you with the following concepts?
 + **Proof of work:** It is an _incentive mechanism_ as well as a _consensus protocol_
 where nodes work in unison to solve a globally distributed cryptographic challenge.
 > It is computationally intensive and also guarantees that any solution or proof